 All parents want their children to grow into respectful adults, and productive members of society.
 If you raise a child to become just that, then you did your job as a parent.
 In order to achieve this goal, a parent must raise their child in a way that instills positive values into their brains when they are young.
 Many parents already know about the obvious values to teach their children such as respect and honesty, but there is one value that goes overlooked.
 That value is care for the environment.
+Read more about how to get your family on board with going green.

 Caring about the environment is something that is extremely important for a child to learn.
 It not only will benefit humanity as a whole, but it will also teach them to care about something other than themselves, and thus will make them more empathic.
 Thankfully, parents are beginning to understand the importance of this value, and as a result, we now live in the most environmentally conscious time period in all of human history.